theimgclist/100DaysOfMLCode/Day8/README.md

 * I first thought I should try running it on Colab, since it provides GPU
 * Before that I wanted to try if I can still do the training locally
 * The batch size was set to 24
-* Reducing the batch size will help when running on limited computation
+* Reducing the batch size helps when running on limited computation
 * I changed the batch size from 24 to 12
 * And it worked, training started
 * The trade off is that with reduced batch size, it takes more time to train